An Act for the Gradual Abolition of Slavery

 An Act for the Gradual Abolition of Slavery, passed by the Fifth Pennsylvania General Assembly on 1 March 1780, prescribed an end for slavery in the Commonwealth of Pennsylvania in the United States.
 It was the first slavery abolition act in the course of human history to be adopted by an elected body.

-This state legislative action prohibited the further importation of children and adults into the Commonwealth of Pennsylvania for the purposes of enslaving them, required Pennsylvania slaveholders to annually register the names of the individuals they were continuing to enslave (with forfeiture for noncompliance, and manumission for the enslaved), and established that all children born in Pennsylvania were free persons regardless of the condition or race of their parents.
+This state legislative action prohibited the further importation of slaves into the state, required Pennsylvania slaveholders to annually register their slaves (with forfeiture for noncompliance, and manumission for the enslaved), and established that all children born in Pennsylvania were free persons regardless of the condition or race of their parents.

-Individuals who had been enslaved in Pennsylvania before the 1780 law came into effect remained enslaved for life.
-Pennsylvania's legislative "gradual abolition" —rather than Massachusetts's 1783 judicial ruling ordering immediate abolition— became a model for freeing enslaved people in other northern states.
+Those enslaved in Pennsylvania before the 1780 law came into effect remained enslaved.
+Pennsylvania's legislative "gradual abolition"—rather than Massachusetts's 1783 judicial ruling ordering immediate abolition— became a model for abolition in other northern states.

 1780 Act

 A draft bill for the Gradual Abolition of Slavery was initially presented on August 21, 1778.
 It eventually passed on March 1, 1780.
 Matthew Hughes (1733-1810) of Buckingham Township, Bucks County, is credited as the author and chief advocate of the legislation.
 He was the great-grandson of Judge William Biles, an early Pennsylvania legislator and justice of the first Supreme Court for Pennsylvania.
 He was also a great-grandson of Governor Samuel Jenings, the first elected governor of West New Jersey.

-The 1780 Act prohibited the further importation of children and adults into the Commonwealth of Pennsylvania for the purpose of enslavement, but also preserved what were considered, at that time, to be the "property rights" of Pennsylvanians who were engaged in the practice of chattel slavery by not freeing enslaved people already held in bondage.
-It changed the legal status of future children born to enslaved Pennsylvania mothers from "slave" to "indentured servant," but required those children to continue working for their mothers' enslavers until the age of 28.
-To verify that no additional enslaved individuals were imported, the Act created a registry of all enslaved children and adults in the commonwealth.
-Pennsylvanians who failed to annually register the individuals they were continuing to enslave, or who handled those registrations improperly, were required by law to set the individuals they were enslaving free by manumission.
+The 1780 Act prohibited the further importation of slaves into the state, but also preserved the "property rights" of slaveholders by not freeing current slaves.
+It changed the legal status of future children born to enslaved Pennsylvania mothers from "slave" to "indentured servant," but required those children to continue working for their mothers' slaveholders until the age of 28.
+To verify that no additional slaves were imported, the Act created a registry of all slaves in the commonwealth.
+Pennsylvanians who failed to annually register their slaves, or who handled those registrations improperly, were required by law to set the individuals they were enslaving free by manumission.

-The 1780 Act specifically exempted members of the U.S. Congress, allowing those elected officials to continue their enslavement of children and adults for their own purposes.
+The 1780 Act specifically exempted members of the U.S. Congress and their slaves.
 At that time, the U.S. Congress was the only branch of the federal government operating under the Articles of Confederation; it met in Philadelphia.